 Robert R. Morse.
-Robert R. Morse was elected to our board in February 2013.
+Robert R. Morse has been a director of Amkor since February 2013.
 Mr. Morse is currently serving as Chairman of Bridge Investment Group Partners and its affiliates, a real estate fund manager, and as Chairman and Chief Executive Officer of PMC Partners, a private equity firm.
 Prior to that, Mr. Morse served in various positions with Citi and Salomon Smith Barney since the 1980s, including Chief Executive Officer of Citi's Asia Institutional Client Group and Global Head of Investment Banking.
 Mr. Morse is a graduate of Yale University, the Harvard Graduate School of Business and the Harvard Law School.